When is the right time to buy new equipment?

 - Even if you’ve had a CBILS facility already, you can still apply for another before the deadline.
 SMEs can have up to £5m CBILS, subject to eligibility

-- Decisions can be made within days and money released shortly after the acceptance is confirmed
+- Decisions happen within days with a release of money shortly after confirmation of the acceptance

-You could also use this time to take advantage of the current Annual Investment Allowance (AIA) scheme, which has been extended throughout 2021 to £1m.
+You could also use this time to take advantage of the current Annual Investment Allowance (AIA) scheme.
+This has also had an extension throughout 2021 to £1m.
 The AIA scheme allows you to offset the cost of asset investments (plant, machinery, commercial vehicles etc) against your taxable profits, which could enable you to reduce your corporation tax bill significantly.

 If you would like any more information, please contact Rob Greenhalgh, Business Development Director, on 07702 551 383 or via email at firstname.lastname@example.org